mingyue86010/amazon-freertos/vendors/ti/boards/cc3220_launchpad/readme.md

 The aws_tests project is used to dispatch various test cases on the LaunchPad in order to verify the correctness of TI's port.

-The following test suites are currently supported:

- - common-io

 ## Prerequisites